Sentinel7/python-algorithms/README.md

-# Python Algorithms (P-1)
+# Algorithms (P-1)
-This repository is an accumulation of many of my first algorithms that I have written in Python.
+This repository contains a large set of algorithms which I have written in Python.
+I've created this repository to learn about algorithms and improve solving different common computer science problems.

+### Sorting:

+* Bubblesort.ipynb
+* Insert+MergeSorts.ipynb (contains both Merge and Insertion sorts)
+* InsertionSort1.ipynb

+### Searching:

+* BinarySearch.ipynb
+* BinarySearch.py (same as above, but in .py file)

-### Jupyter Notebook Files:
+### Other:

-To view and try out the .ipynb files, go to https://try.jupyter.org/ and upload them there.
+* FlipCaps.ipynb (common compression algorithm, from Programming-Puzzled book)
+* QuizQuestion.ipynb